-- Follow the basic cider making steps, including sterilization of ANYTHING that is going to touch the plums.
+- Follow the basic wine making steps, including sterilization of ANYTHING that is going to touch the plums.
 (See below for a link to the cider and wine making overview).

-- Wash the plums, remove the stems and put them in a large container for the initial fermentation.
+- Wash the plums, remove the stems and put them in a large pot.
 Then use a potato masher to roughly break open the skins.

-- Bring the water to a boil and pour over the plums.
+- Bring all 16 cups of water to a boil.
+Then pour the boiling water over the plums.

-- Add the lemon juice and sugar to the plums and give them a good stir.
-Follow the instructions on your yeast package (mine has you rehydrate before use) then stir it in as well.
-Give it another good stir in after an hour to make sure everything is well mixed.
+- After 24 hours, add the lemon juice and sugar to the plums and give them a good stir.
+Follow the instructions on your yeast package (mine involves re-hydrating before use) and stir it in as well.
+Give it another good stir after one hour to make sure everything is well mixed.
 If you want to calculate the alcohol levels, remove some of the liquid to measure the specific gravity (see below).

-- Cover and leave somewhere warm to ferment for 4-6 days, giving the plums a good stir once or twice a day.
+- Cover and leave somewhere warm to ferment for 4-6 days.
+Give the mixture a good stir once or twice a day.

-- Once you have your liquids in a jug, top with an airlock and leave it to ferment for 2 weeks.
+- Top the carboys with an airlock and leave them to ferment for 2 weeks.

-- After 2 weeks, rack it into a clean jug for another round of fermentation.
+- After 2 weeks, rack the wine into a clean jug for another round of fermentation.